bjpop/gurita/docs/input_output.rst

 Hatch can read data from a named input file or the standard input device (stdin).

+When reading input from a file, the name of the file must the last argument on the command line.

 The example below illustrates reading input from a named file.
 This command produces a :doc:`count plot <count/>` for the ``class`` feature in the ``titantic.csv`` dataset:

 .. code-block:: bash